 The exhibition in the Zachęta National Gallery suggests a view of Katarzyna Kozyra’s oeuvre as a continuous process in which motifs and topics recur, develop and find their (often unexpected) next incarnation.
 Kozyra’s recent project, the eponymous Casting (2010), may be regarded as a part of this process of variation and renewal.
 This ‘casting’ process involved the selection of a person from the public who will play the role of the artist in her forthcoming autobiographical film.

 “Casting” run from December 4, 2010 to February 13, 2011 at the Zachęta National Gallery of Art, Warsaw.
-The exhibition is currently on view at the Cracow National Museum until May, 2011.
+The exhibition is currently on view at the National Museum, Krakow, until May, 2011.